5hwb/Smart-Contracts-for-Bushfire-Prevention/SETUP.md

 4. `truffle compile` - Compile the Solidity smart contract.
 5. `truffle migrate` - Migrate the contract to blockchain.
     * If changes have been made since last deployment, delete the `build` folder and re-run `truffle migrate` again
 6. `truffle test` - Run the smart contract test cases.
+(Make sure that Ganache is running!)
 7. Install the MetaMask browser plugin in the browser - this will help the web app to interact with the blockchain.
-8. Import the account by copying Ganache's 'mnemonic' (e.g. `compute base weird unknown main dignity license muffin evil cancel write same`) into the wallet seed field.
+8. In MetaMask, click 'Import Wallet' and copying Ganache's 'mnemonic' (e.g. `compute base weird unknown main dignity license muffin evil cancel write same`) into the wallet seed field.
 Set a simple password (e.g. 'asdfnation').
-    * In MetaMask, set the network to Ganache by creating a new network (if not created already) at http://127.0.0.1:7545
+9. In MetaMask, set the network from 'Main Ethereum Network' to Ganache by creating a new network.
+    * Go to the MetaMask settings, then Networks.
+    * Click 'Add Network', set the Network Name to 'Ganache' and the 'New RPC URL' to http://127.0.0.1:7545
 9. Check `bs-config.js`, the config for the 'lite-server' web server that will host the web app.
 It should look like this:

 ```js